 TR-069/TR-104 Parameter Configuration File Parameter Description DTMFMethod voip/out_of_band_dtmf Method by which DTMF digits must be passed: • "InBand" • "RFC2833" • "SIPInfo Enable - Enables or disables all lines in this profile, or places it into a quiescent state: "Disabled" "Quiescent" "Enabled" On creation, a profile must be in the Disabled state.
 In the Quiescent state, in-progress sessions remain intact, but no new sessions are allowed.
 Support for the Quiescent state in the device is optional.
-If this parameter is set to "Quiescent" in the device that does not support the Quiescent state.
+If this parameter is set to "Quiescent" in the device that does not support the Quiescent state, it must treat it the same as the Disabled state.
 Name - String to easily identify the profile instance.
 Note: Currently, this is not supported.